-Consistent with the mission of Concordia University Texas to develop Christian leaders, the mission of the Sociology major at Concordia University Texas is to provide students with a rigorous scientific education in Sociology which, grounded in a Lutheran ethos and liberal arts philosophy, equips students to think critically about human social behavior and the social world and subsequently, about ways to promote human well-being through their future vocations.
-Through the study of sociology-enhanced through research training, experiential learning, travel courses, and co-curricular opportunities-students encounter the complexity of diverse human beings, created in God's image (Imago Dei) but living together in a fallen world.
-In response, students are encouraged to use research to solve societal problems, advocate for social change, and work for justice for all people.
+The Sociology major at Concordia University Texas provides students with a rigorous scientific education in Sociology which equips students to think critically about human social behavior and the social world and about ways to promote human well-being through their future vocations.
+In this major, students learn how to use research to solve societal problems, advocate for social change, and work for justice for all people.
+This major is offered in the traditional delivery format only.

-Theatre (BA)
+Theatre Studies (BA)

-The Department of Theatre Studies at Concordia University Texas encourages students to explore such topics as the relationship between theatre and community, theatre as a tool for social change, and the myriad ways in which theatre helps us to understand what it is to be human.
+The Theatre Studies major at Concordia University Texas encourages students to explore such topics as the relationship between theatre and community, theatre as a tool for social change, and the myriad ways in which theatre helps us to understand what it is to be human.
 From their first year, our students get hands-on experience in the classroom and in production, developing leadership, collaboration, and artistic skills.
 We present two main-stage productions a year, the fall play aligned with the Service Learning Week theme.
 Participation in production is open to all students and can be taken for academic credit.
 The major also intentionally encourages students to take advantage of program offerings beyond the classroom such as performances, workshops, internships, research experience, and study abroad opportunities.